snejmail/Planet-Discoverers/README.md

 # Planet-Discoverers
 Website for uploading newly discovered exoplanets using the Django web framework.

-## Features
- - User-Friendly Interface: A simple and intuitive design for uploading and managing exoplanet discoveries.
- - Image Uploads: Share images of the discovered exoplanets.
- - Discovery Database: Keep track of all user-uploaded exoplanets with detailed information.

 ## Project Setup
 - **Clone the repo:**
     ```bash